awslabs/multi-model-server/docs/server.md

 2. **service**: optional, the system will load input service module and will initialize MXNet models with the service defined in the module.
 The module should contain a valid class which extends the base model service with customized `_preprocess` and `_postprocess` functions.
 3. **port**: optional, default is 8080
 4. **host**: optional, default is 127.0.0.1
+5. **gpu**: optional, gpu device id, such as 0 or 1. cpu will be used if this argument is not set.
 5. **gen-api**: optional, this will generate an open-api formated client sdk in build folder.
 6. **log-file**: optional, log file name.
 By default it is "dms_app.log".
 7. **log-rotation-time**: optional, log rotation time.
 By default it is "1 H", which means one hour.
 Valid format is "interval when".
 For weekday and midnight, only "when" is required.
 Check https://docs.python.org/2/library/logging.handlers.html#logging.handlers.TimedRotatingFileHandler for detail values.